prototypefund/Digital_Bargeld-docs/api-bank.rst

   }

 This API provides programmatic withdrawing of cash via Taler.
+It will trigger a wire transfer from the client's bank account to the exchange's.

 .. _bank-register:
 .. http:post:: /taler/withdraw